Boavizta/BoAmps/tools/json_generator/small-automation/bash/codecarbonVersFormulaire.md

 # Conversion entre les champs CodeCarbon et les Champs du Datamodel

+## Prerequisities

+If you are using a cloud server, add CLOUD_PROVIDER = "Provider" as a global environment variable on your system.
+Tested on CPU only!
+What is extra?

 ## Informations

 Example of a python script to extract these fields while training a regression model: